Antigua International Limited Liability Company (ILLC)

 ILLC’s are perpetual with unlimited lifetime unless the Articles of Organization call for a specific lifetime.
 The Rule against Perpetuities shall not apply to an ILLC.

 No one associated with an ILLC can disclose any information without authority from the managers or by court order to anyone.
-Violation of confidentiality is a criminal offence punishable by two years imprisonment and/or a fine of $50,000 EC.
+Violation of confidentiality is a criminal offense punishable by two years imprisonment and/or a fine of $50,000 EC.

 Registered Agent and Registered Office